100% Free Consultation

 • In 2012, 3 out of 4 people who died in crashes following St. Patrick’s Day celebrations died in drunk driving crashes.

-• From 2008 – 2012, almost of the drunk driving fatalities on St. Patrick’s Day occurred when the driver was two times the legal limit.
+• From 2008 – 2012, almost all of the drunk driving fatalities on St. Patrick’s Day occurred when the driver was two times the legal limit.

 • From 2008 -2012, almost half the men killed on St. Patrick’s Day in crashes were killed in drunk driving crashes.